openfoodfacts/hunger-games/README.md

 Generate the JSON file `src/assets/countries.json` which contains all the countries available on OFF taxonomy.
 Data are obtained from static.openfoodfacts.org

+## Taxonomy auto-complete

+- `node update-taxonomy-suggestions.js`

+Fetch categories and labels taxonomy from OpenFoodFacts static files, and generate JSON files used by the `Autocomplete` fields.

 ## How you can help

 For developers, you can have a look at [good first issues](https://github.com/openfoodfacts/hunger-games/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22good+first+issue%22) or ask on [slack](https://slack.openfoodfacts.org/) in hunger-games channel.